Patrick Pearse: The Volunteers and Home Rule

-In April 1912 John Redmond leader of the Irish Parliamentary Party, which held the balance of power in the House of Commons committed the government of the United Kingdom to introducing an Irish Home Rule Bill.
+In April 1912 John Redmond leader of the Irish Parliamentary Party, which held the balance of power in the House of Commons committed the government of the United Kingdom to introduce an Irish Home Rule Bill.
 Pearse gave the bill a qualified welcome.
 He was one of four speakers, including Redmond, Joseph Devlin MP, leader of the Northern Nationalists, and Eoin MacNeill a prominent Gaelic Leaguer, who addressed a large Home Rule Rally in Dublin at the end of March 1912.
-Speaking in Irish, Pearse said he thought that "a good measure can be gained if we have enough courage", but he warned, "Let the English understand that if we are again betrayed, there shall be red war throughout Ireland."
+Speaking in Irish, Pearse said he thought that "a good measure can be gained if we have enough courage", but he warned, "Let the English understand that if we are again betrayed, there shall be red war throughout Ireland".

 In November 1913 Pearse was invited to the inaugural meeting of the Irish Volunteers—formed in reaction to the creation of the Ulster Volunteers—whose aim was "to secure and maintain the rights and liberties common to the whole people of Ireland".
 In an article entitled "The Coming Revolution" (November 1913) Pearse wrote:

 The Home Rule Bill just failed to pass the House of Lords, but the Lords' diminished power under the Parliament Act 1911 meant that the Bill could only be delayed, not stopped.
 It was placed on the statute books with Royal Assent in September 1914, but its implementation was suspended for the duration of the First World War.

 John Redmond feared that his "national authority" might be circumvented by the Volunteers and decided to try to take control of the new movement.
 Despite opposition from the Irish Republican Brotherhood, the Volunteer Executive agreed to share leadership with Redmond and a joint committee was set up.
 Pearse was opposed to this and was to write:

-The Volunteers split, one of the issues being support for the Allied and British war effort.
+The Volunteers split, one of the issues being support for the Allied and the British war effort.
 A majority followed Redmond into the National Volunteers in the belief that this would ensure Home Rule on their return.
 Pearse, exhilarated by the dramatic events of the European war, wrote in an article in December 1915: